 These three issue areas illustrate that a fair and sustainable trade regime cannot be achieved without considerably widening the scope of trade policy-making and, possibly, the mandate of the WTO.
 Global trade governance will have to address the future structuring elements of the world economy, which includes not only investment flows but also services trade.
 Finding the right policies and the right modalities of openness will be much trickier than in a world where policy-makers would decide on good old “goods market liberalization”.
 This is very likely to imply that trade and investment policies will have to leave more policy space to the national level without compromising on social and environmental objectives.

-Jann Lay is Acting Director of the GIGA Institute of African Affairs and Head of GIGA's "Growth and Development" Research Programme.
+Jann Lay is Acting Director of the GIGA Institute for African Affairs and Head of GIGA's "Growth and Development" Research Programme.
 He co-chairs the 2030 Agenda Task Force within the T20 (Think-20) network.